uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2015.md

 The following is planned for 2016:
 -   moving the wiki over to the new website
--   further developing the teaching material and hold the first teaching session(s)
+-   further developing the lesson material and hold the first teaching session(s)
 -   releasing the first genome(s) through the Genome browser

 Blindern, March 31st, 2016